 Applicants who previously received Grants-in-Aid funding from the committee must include an additional abstract (200 words or less) in their proposal application that succinctly summarizes the previous research funded by the award.

 Budget items typically funded include (but are not limited to) payment of subjects, photocopying, purchase of testing materials, software not typically provided via universities and electronic media.
 The committee does not typically provide funds for computers (though peripherals may be funded), office supplies and furniture (e.g., file cabinets), mileage, paying research assistants and software, or equipment typically available within universities.
+If a student is requesting specific software or equipment that is typically available within universities, they must provide sufficient justification for why they cannot obtain the resources from their university and the necessity of the software/equipment for the project.
 Conference and other travel costs are not funded.

 Proposed research projects with an anticipated budget of over $2,000 should explain in the budget how these additional project costs intend to be covered.
 Projects requesting funding for payment of subjects should provide appropriate justification for both the number of participants being requested (e.g., a power analysis) and the amount of compensation being awarded for each participant.
 Projects requesting funding for payment of subjects from online sources (MTurk, Qualtrics panels, etc.) should provide justification for the amount of compensation being provided to subjects and account for any overhead costs charged by the site for using their services within the budget.